 (5) In the case of a magistrate who is also the Principal Registrar or a registrar of the Family Court, this section and section 24(4) apply as if the reference to the Chief Magistrate were a reference to the Chief Judge of the Family Court or his or her delegate.

+(6) If a person holds office both as a magistrate of the Court and as a magistrate of the Children’s Court, the Chief Magistrate must not give a direction under subsection (1) in relation to the person’s functions as a magistrate of the Children’s Court.

+[Section 25 amended: No. 2 of 2022 s.
+11.]

 26. Administrative staff

 (1) The Court’s administrative staff consists of —